Thank you for sending your enquiry! One of our team members will contact you shortly.

 - I10 Poor Physical Security

-- Microsoft Threat Model—STRIDE.
+- Microsoft Threat Model – STRIDE

-Details of the STRIDE Model for government applications:
+Details of the STRIDE Model

-- X.509 certification for public key distribution.
+- X.509 certification for public key distribution

-- SAS Keys.
+- SAS Keys

-- Bulk OTA risks and techniques.
+- Bulk OTA risks and techniques

-- API security for application portals in government systems.
+- API security for application portals

-- Deactivation and delinking of rogue devices from the system.
+- Deactivation and delinking of rogue devices from the system

-- Vulnerabilities in AWS/Azure security principles for government operations.
+- Vulnerabilities in AWS/Azure security principles

 Session 6: Review of Evolving NIST Standards/Recommendations for IoT

-Third-party device integration and identification for government systems:
+Third-party device integration and identification

-- Service identification & tracking
+- Service identification and tracking

-- Hardware identification & tracking
+- Hardware identification and tracking

 - Communication session identification